-- Class participation is essential as we will use the class times to discuss new materials, readings and conduct various in-class exercise.
-The evaluation will be based on the presence, attention, active discussions and in-class exercises & quizzes. - Homework (individual).
+- Homework (individual).
 There are several homework assignments about the content discussed in class. - Lab assignments (individual).
-Each student will submit an assignment related to the lab materials. - Course/Team Contract & Peer Evaluation (individual & team) Each team will typically have 3 members and make a team contract together.
-Each individual will sign the course contract (i.e. the syllabus) and the team contract made by the team and make peer evaluation of team members. - Case Presentation (team-based project).
+Each student will submit an assignment related to the lab materials. - Team Contract & Peer Evaluation (individual & team) Each team will typically have 3 members and make a team contract together.
+Each individual will submit the team contract made by the team and make peer evaluation of team members.
+This is an individual submission. - Case Presentation (team-based project).
 Each team will lead a 25-minute discussion about a case in the assigned week.
 The team will prepare PowerPoint slides and make a 15-20 minute presentation based on the slides and then lead 5-10 minutes Q&A discussions in the class.
 The presentation must be at least 15 minutes, meaning that you need to sufficient amount of content to discuss!
-The information of the presentation shall - Provide comprehensive information about the case, - Link the case to the class materials. - Discuss the key problems of the case, - Discuss possible solutions, - Invoke discussions.
+The information of the presentation shall - Provide comprehensive information about the case, - Link the case to the class materials, - Discuss the key problems of the case, - Discuss possible solutions, - Invoke discussions.
 The team will prepare 3-5 questions for the class to discuss in class - Include a reference of all external resources that are used for the presentation.

-While the case is either based on the material in the textbook or provided by the instructor, the team is expected to search for additional information to investigate the case with depth, and make an informative presentation of at least 15 minutes.
+While the case is either based on the material in the textbook or provided by the instructor, the team is expected to search for additional information to investigate the case with depth and make an informative presentation of at least 15 minutes.

-Note that the slides, contributed by multiple team members, shall be consolidated and have the same style and spirit.
+Note that the slides, contributed by multiple team members, shall be consolidated, and have the same style and spirit.
 The presentation slides are expected to be professional.